prateeknayak/api-test/README.md

 ./api-test
 ```

-### 4 CI Pipeline
+### 4 CI Pipeline and Versioning

 This project has a travis CI pipeline enabled to build the application and publish the docker image to dockerhub.
-The pipeline.
+The API follows a loose versioning scheme which would need to be evolved per the use case of the team that works on this. the current versioning scheme and ci strategy is

+- Push docker image when merged / pused to master branch.
+Use `latest` as version for both app and docker image.
+- Push docker image when a tag is pushed.
+Use the tag as version for both app and docker image.
+- CI builds on push on every single branch and pull request but will not push any image.
+- CI is leveraging travis's `deploy` to target branches rather then logic in shell script.

 ### 5 Risks and Limitations